The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Shelah's theory of possible cofinalities

 \section{Shelah's theory of possible cofinalities}

-In this section, we provide estimations for $\cof([\kappa]^\alephes)$, and in the next one, we establish some freedom in its determination.
+In this section, we provide estimations for the cardinal $\cof([\kappa]^\alephes)$.
 The estimations given here either appear explicitly in works of Shelah, or are easy consequences thereof.
-For the reader's convenience, we provide proofs.
+Since we could not find a convenient reference for these, we also provide proofs.